poteto/hiring-without-whiteboards/README.md

 - [New Relic](https://newrelic.com/about/careers) | San Francisco, CA | Takehome exercise &/ or pair programming session depending on the team
 - [NewStore](https://www.newstore.com/careers/) | Berlin, Germany; Hannover, Germany; Erfurt, Germany; Boston, MA | Telephone technical interview, code sample submission or takeaway coding exercise, on-site pair programming, design session (1/2 day)
 - [NewVoiceMedia](https://www.newvoicemedia.com/about-newvoicemedia/careers) | Basingstoke, England; Wroclaw, Poland | Telephone interview, takeaway coding exercise, on-site pair programming, code review & technical discussion (1/2 day)
-- [Nexapp](https://nexapp.ca/career/) | Quebec City, Canada | Video call where we chat to get to know you more, followed by a video call technical interview where we explore a few problems strongly inspired by the daily real-world work we do.
+- [Nexapp](https://nexapp.ca/career/) | Quebec City, Canada | Video call where we get to know you more and you get to know us more, followed by a video call technical interview where we discuss a few open-ended problems strongly inspired by the daily real-world work we do.
 - [Nexcess.net](https://nexcess.net) | Southfield, MI | We mostly chat to get a feel on both ends if there's a good cultural fit.
 We ask questions to see what experience you have and how you think as a programmer.
 At some point we look at some of your code or have you work on some of ours (1 hour).
 - [Nimbl3](https://www.workhiro.com/companies/nimbl3) | Bangkok, Thailand | Takehome exercise and specific role discussion
 - [Niteoweb](http://www.niteoweb.com/careers) | Ljubljana, Slovenia | Join us for a week to see if we fit